Dynamical Analysis of a Repeated Game with Incomplete Information

-When $\theta\ge\frac12$, the belief returns to $p$ when the system is in state $\ls$ and Player 1 selects $T$.
-If $\theta>\frac 12$ and the system is in state $\us$ (i.e. there is a mismatch between Player 2's belief and the state of the system), Player 1 never selects $T$.
-When $\theta\le\frac12$, the belief returns to $1-p$ when the system is in state $\us$ and Player 1 selects $B$.
+When $\theta\ge\frac12$, the belief returns to $p$ when the system is in state $S_1$ and Ian plays $1$.
+If $\theta>\frac 12$ and the system is in state $S_0$ (i.e. there is a mismatch between Una's belief and the state of the system), Ian never selects 1.
+When $\theta\le\frac12$, the belief returns to $1-p$ when the system is in state $S_0$ and Ian selects 0.

-We view this as a ladder with base $\{p , 1-p\}$ and rungs $\{p_n, 1-p_n\}$, for $n\geq 1$, on which the belief follows a Markov chain: at each step, one either ascends one level, or falls down to the base.
+We view this as a ladder (see Figure \ref{fig:ladder}) with base $\{p , 1-p\}$ and rungs $\{p_n, 1-p_n\}$, for $n\geq 1$, on which the belief follows a Markov chain: at each step, one either ascends one level, or falls down to the base.
 Falling off corresponds to making the choice that returns the state to $p$ or $1-p$.

-\begin{lem} If Player 1 plays strategy $\sigma^*$, then his long-term expected gain is equal to the proportion of time spent at the base of the ladder, irrespective of the strategy played by Player 2.
+\begin{lem} If Ian plays strategy $\sigma^*$, then his long-term expected gain is equal to the proportion of time spent at the base of the ladder, irrespective of the strategy played by Una.

 We can therefore deduce an explicit lower bound (in the form of an infinite sum) for the value of the game as a function of the parameter $p$. \end{lem}